edgrmdna/edgrmdna.github.io/_posts/2022-01-18-LidarVolume.md

 Step 1: Cleanse your lidar

-You gotta get rid of the trees and buildings before you do any sort of volumetric calc.
-So we want only the bare-ground points out of your lidar dataset.
+Get rid of the trees and buildings before you do any sort of terrain volume calculation.
+We want to work with only the bare-ground pointsin the lidar dataset.

 I cleaned my lidar with pdal.
 I used its built-in SMRF (Simple Morphological Filter) via the osgeo4w command line interface.
 It looked something like this:
 {% highlight powershell %}